jack-y/seneca-entity-crud-now-on-GitLab/README.md

 ```js
 {role: 'my-role', cmd: 'create', entity: newEntity}
 ```

+You can pass `base`, `zone` and `name` of your entity namespace as optional arguments to override the options.

 `validate` and `validate_function` are the optional arguments for input data validation.
 See the previous chapter: Input data validation.